Governance

 Secretariat

-Papers for consideration by the Research Ethics Committee should be submitted to the Secretary two weeks in advance of the meeting at which they are to be considered.
+Papers for consideration by the Research Governance and Ethics Committee should be submitted to the Secretary two weeks in advance of the meeting at which they are to be considered.

 Return to top